Domain reputation vs. IP reputation

 Check feedback loops

-Feedback loops (FBLs) allow mailbox providers to view when recipients have “complained” about their messages, specifically if subscribers have marked your messages as spam or blocked you.
-The higher your complaint rate, the more likely a mailbox provider will block your messages or deliver them to the spam folder.
+Feedback loops (FBLs) allow MBPs to view when recipients have “complained” about messages they have received, specifically if subscribers have marked your messages as spam or blocked you.
+The higher your complaint rate, the more likely an MBP will block your messages or deliver them to the spam folder.
 By checking your FBLs, you can analyze which messages are receiving complaints and strategize how to fix the problem.

 Regularly monitor and cleanse your email list